Updated on July 8th, 2025 by Felix Martinez

 Utility companies often benefit from multiple advantages.
 The first is that they usually operate in a near-monopoly on the areas that they service.

 Given these built-in advantages, many utilities often outperform other sectors of the market during recessions.
-Below are the company’s earnings-per-share results during, and after, the Great Recession:
+Below are the company’s earnings-per-share results during and after the Great Recession:

 - 2007 earnings-per-share: $1.32